 New Home Construction/Final Occupancy Permit Criteria

-A tree needs to be planted before a final occupancy permit is issued.
+A shade tree needs to be planted before a final occupancy permit is issued.
 The ordinance calls for a single stem, shade tree to be planted on city right-of-way.
-The required size for a large shade tree is 2" diameter at breast height or 4.5 feet above grade.
+The required size for a large shade tree is 1.5-inch caliper.
 If overhead utilities are present, a single stem, ornamental tree may be planted.
-The required size for an ornamental tree, mature heights of less than 30 feet, is 1 1/2" diameter at breast.

 Either the builder or the new homeowner must install the new tree prior to the receipt of a final Certificate of Occupancy.
 The tree must be healthy and vigorous at the time of inspection and be an approved street tree.

 Effective January 2015, the City began accepting payment for the required trees.
 Due any time before the final occupancy is provided, this program allows builders or homeowners to pay the City to plant the required street tree.
 The new trees will be installed in the spring of the following year.
 Contact Code Enforcement at 286-5831 or email@example.com to request a Forestry inspection or with any questions regarding paying the City to plant the tree.